 The fairytale design and the breathtaking surroundings inspired many talented artists, including Walt Disney.
 Both Cinderella’s castle in the 1950 movie and the Sleeping Beauty Castle in Disneyland were modelled after Neuschwanstein Castle.
 After seeing some pictures of this beautiful castle you can’t blame him for that, can you?
 If you’re interested in visiting more fairytale castles in Germany read this article about the most impressive castles in Thuringia!

 Best time to visit Neuschwanstein Castle

-Visiting Neuschwanstein Castle will be an experience of a lifetime, no matter when you visit.
+As Neuschwanstein Castle is one of the most beautiful fairytale castles in Europe no matter when you visit it, it will be an unforgettable experience.
 I’ve seen many different photos of this fairytale castle and it looks gorgeous in every season!

 Late spring and summer are a great time for visiting if you wanna see the castle with a lush green backdrop.
 Spring can be a bit rainy but it’s less crowded than the summer months.
 As I’ve said before, Neuschwanstein castle is the most visited spot in Germany and summer is the absolute peak season in tourism.

 Autumn is one of the best times for visiting Neuschwanstein castle.
 The surrounding area looks breathtaking in autumn colors!
 September and October are one of the driest months and the temperature is still mild.
 As the summer crowds are already gone, autumn months also tend to be more quiet.